 The budget should list all cost details for the year or other appropriate period of time.
-It should include salaries, wages, fringe benefits, operating services, supplies, equipment, publications, travel, other direct expenses, and any facility and administrative costs.
+It should include any applicable salaries & wages, fringe benefits, services, supplies, equipment, publications, travel, other direct expenses, and any facility and administrative costs.
 A brief outline for developing a budget is included in Michigan Tech's policies and procedures manual.

-Downloading a budget worksheet (Excel) to help you start this process.
+You can download a budget worksheet (Excel) to help you with this process.

-Here are the considerations in developing your budget:
+The following are cost considerations when developing your budget:

-- Direct Costs—These are costs that can be specifically linked to your project.
+- Direct Costs—Costs that can be specifically linked to your project.

-- Cost Sharing and Matching—Funds provided by the University or a source other than the main sponsor.
+- Cost Sharing and Matching—Cash or in-kind support provided by Michigan Tech or a source other than the main sponsor.

-- Subawards—When funds are being paid to an organization outside of Michigan Tech (university or other non-profit entity) to conduct a portion of the sponsored project activity.
+- Subawards—Costs for payment to an organization outside of Michigan Tech to conduct a portion of the sponsored project activity.